Quantifying and managing uncertainty in piecewise-deterministic Markov processes: Conclusion

 Several generalizations of the described methods will broaden their appeal to practitioners.
 First, all PDMPs considered here were {\em exit-time} problems, with the process terminating as soon as the system enters a specific subset $Q$ of the state space $\domain$.
 It will be easy to extend our approach to finite horizon problems, but the extensions to infinite horizon (with time discounting of running cost) or ergodic (time-averaged cumulative cost) problems will be more challenging.

+Second, the classical controlled PDMP models in \cite{davis1984pdmp, verms1985optimal} were more general than the setting presented here: instead of our ``mode switching'' they considered ODE trajectories punctuated by random jumps in state space, with both the rate of jumping and the distribution over the set of post-jump positions generally dependent on the pre-jump state and the chosen control value.
+It would be clearly useful to extend our methods to this broader setting.
+Our section \ref{sec:bounds} can be viewed as a small step in this direction, since we are essentially {\em controlling} mode-transition rates to either maximize or minimize the CDF.

-Second, there are many potential ways to improve the accuracy and computational efficiency.
-Our approach relies on solving weakly coupled systems of hyperbolic PDEs, whose solutions are typically piecewise continuous.
+Third, there are many potential ways to improve the accuracy and computational efficiency.
+Our approach relies on solving systems of hyperbolic PDEs, whose solutions are typically piecewise continuous.
 While the described implementation is based on a first-order accurate semi-Lagrangian discretization, it would be useful to replace these with higher-order accurate schemes \cite{falcone2013semi}.
 Our preliminary experimental results based on ENO/WENO \cite{shu1998essentially} spatial discretization in one dimension seem promising, but we have decided to omit them here due to length constraints.
 We have also developed a technique restricting the computational domain by pre-computing the minimal attainable cumulative cost.
 In controlled PDMPs with an ``unconditionally successful'' region, further domain restriction techniques might be used to maximize the probability of desirable outcomes while also imposing a hard constraint on the worst-case performance.
 This would mirror the approach previously developed for routing on stochastic networks \cite{ErmonGSV12}.

 For controlled processes, another interesting challenge is to carefully evaluate all trade-offs between conflicting objectives.
-This is usually done by computing non-dominated (or {\em Pareto optimal} controls), for which any improvement in one of the objectives must come at the cost of decreased performance based on some other objective(s).
+This is usually done by computing non-dominated (or {\em Pareto-optimal} controls), for which any improvement in one of the objectives must come at the cost of decreased performance based on some other objective(s).
 With PDMPs, the natural objectives would include traditional minimization of the expected cumulative cost and maximizing the probability of not exceeding a threshold (possibly for several different threshold values).
-In the fully deterministic case, several methods for multiobjective dynamic programming have been developed in the last ten years \cite{KumarVlad, guigue2014approximation, DesillesZidani}.
-It would be quite useful but challenging to extend these to the piecewise-deterministic setting.
+In the fully deterministic case, several methods for multiobjective optimal control have been developed in the last ten years \cite{KumarVlad, guigue2014approximation, DesillesZidani}.
+It will be useful but more challenging to extend these to the piecewise-deterministic setting.

 It would be also very interesting to explore additional notions of robustness for PDMPs.
 Our approach can be viewed as a dual of optimizing the Value-at-Risk (VaR), in which the goal is to minimize a specific percentile of the random outcome.
 We minimize the probability of exceeding a specific threshold, but similarly to VaR, we provide no guarantees on how bad the outcomes can be once that threshold is exceeded.
 The Conditional Value-at-Risk (CVaR) is an extended risk measure which addresses this limitation.
 A method based on CVaR optimization has been developed for Markov Decision Processes in \cite{chow2015risk}.
 It would be useful to extend it to PDMPs and compare with the threshold-optimal policies described here.